threonorm/simulisp/README.md

            | line '\n' file

 Semantics:
-- each line describes the inputs for one step of simulation
+- the nth line describes the inputs for the nth simulation step
-- a line is a sequence of assignments of the form `variable:value`
+- a line is a comma-separated sequence of assignments of the form `variable:value`

 WARNING: All the required inputs of your Netlists must be described in your input file.